trolllabs/2017-trulsnygaard/README.md

 DetectPupil.py contains the class DetectPupil.
 The class initiates a thread for the update() function when the start() function is called.
 This function detects the pupil and sends byte information about the position to the Arduino, via Serial.

 The position can be read with the read() function.
-This function returns raw position (x,y), position converted for displaying gaze unto the display (x_conv,y_conv) and the image frame.
+This function returns raw position (x,y), position converted for displaying gaze unto the display (x_conv,y_conv), radius r for the pupil detected and the image frame.

+Remember to customize the variables in this script to your application.
+The variables in DetectPupil are carefully calibrated to one specific case.

 ### Using the Pupil tracker on its own